-Having the opposite effect of table salt, unrefined sea salt is truly a “superfood” that is essential for keeping the entire body in balance.
-Unrefined, natural salt balances electrolytes (sodium, potassium, magnesium, and chloride) to regulate fluids, nourish cells, eliminate waste, promote circulation, and support nerve function.
-Again, quality is everything so select a sea salt that is unprocessed, grayish in color and contains some moisture.
-Celtic sea salt is a superior brand rich in trace minerals and free of chemicals and preservatives.
+Unrefined sea salt, having the opposite effect of table salt, is a superfood that’s essential for keeping the entire body in balance.
+Unrefined sea salt balances electrolytes (sodium, potassium, magnesium, and chloride) to regulate fluids, nourish cells, eliminate waste, promote circulation, and support nerve function.
+Quality is everything, so select a sea salt that is unprocessed, gray or pink colored and contains some moisture.
+Celtic and Himalayan sea salt are high-quality brands rich in trace minerals and free of chemicals and preservatives.

 - Reduce mucus to prevent sinus and bronchial congestion

 - Promote proper fluid balance & reduce water retention

 - Balance electrolytes & eliminate excess sodium

 - Support a healthy body pH to prevent disease

 - Improve digestion & nutrient absorption